Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 # Setup

-## Regenaration of Namecoin and Emercoin name system data
+## New export of Namecoin and Emercoin name system database

 Make sure that `settings.py` has correct credentials for your Namecoin and Emercoin client and that you have enabled JSON RPC on them.
 Change working directory to `export_code` and execute `export_main.py`.